luminous-software/developer-news/README.md

 ### My Announcement

-I wrote [a post to announce][my-announcement-url] '_I've decided to write a little extension to add a tool window to display the missing Developer News, either as a stop-gap until MS decide to see sense, or to use instead for the future going forward if they don't._'
+I wrote [a post to announce][my-announcement-url] "_I've decided to write a little extension to add a tool window to display the missing Developer News, either as a stop-gap until MS decide to see sense, or to use instead for the future going forward if they don't_"

 [my-announcement-url]: https://developercommunity.visualstudio.com/comments/513534/view.html